 condominium regulations,

-building designation,
+building use,

 Condominium